KNU-BrainAI/knu-brainai.github.io/_pages/research.md

 - Brain-inspired artificial intelligence ![]({{ site.url }}{{ site.baseurl }}/images/cnn.png){: style="width: 400px; float: right"}

-  The brain provides a rich source of inspiration for new types of algorithms and architectures of artificial intelligence and can provide validation of artificial intelligence techniques that already exist.
+  The brain provides a rich source of inspiration for new types of algorithms and architectures of artificial intelligence (AI) and can provide validation of AI techniques that already exist.
 If a known algorithm is subsequently found to be implemented in the brain, then that is strong support for its plausibility as an integral component of an overall general intelligence system.
+Our view is that leveraging in-sights gained from neuroscience research will expedite progress in AI research.
 As convolutional neural networks are inspired by the vision system in the brain, understanding brain functions is a key for developing novel deep learning models.
-Thus we study neuroscience to understand the brain and try to develop brain-like neural networks based on how the brain works.
+We study neuroscience to understand the brain and develop brain-like neural networks based on how the brain works.